realgreeny/macosinstagramshortcut/README.md

 3. Open and click "Ok" to the prompt(s).
 The app should display an error regarding accessibility.
 4. Go into System Preferences/Security and Privacy/Privacy.
 Scroll down until you see "Accessibility".
 Click on the lock in the lower left-hand corner and then follow the prompts.
 Afterwards, tick the box with "Instagram" next to it.
 If instagram is not displayed then click + , then click on the app and OK
 5. Restart your computer

+# Whilst downloading you may see a message regarding security of this file.
+Ignore that message.